Israel says US to announce it has joined Visa Waiver Program

 There are currently 40 countries in the VWP.
 Countries are not added frequently, with Croatia being the latest to join in 2021.

-(Reporting by Henriette Chacar; Additional reporting by Simon Lewis and Caitlin Webber; Editing by James Mackenzie and Mark Heinrich)
+(Reporting by Henriette Chacar; Additional reporting by Simon Lewis and Caitlin Webber; Editing by James Mackenzie, Mark Heinrich and Sonali Paul)

 ((henriette.chacar@thomsonreuters.com; +44 20 7536 7465; Reuters Messaging: @HenrietteChacar))